Encapsule/arccore/README.md

 # Use

-Add the `@encapsule/arccore` the runtime library distribution package to your project's `package.json`:
+Add the `@encapsule/arccore` package to your Node.js project's `package.json` manifest:

 1. Create simple test project, declare a dependency and install `@encapsule/arccore` package: